XcodesOrg/xcodes/README.md

 You'll then be prompted to enter your Apple ID username and password.
 You can also provide these with the `XCODES_USERNAME` and `XCODES_PASSWORD` environment variables.

-After successfully authenticating, xcodes will save your Apple ID password into the keychain for future use.
+After successfully authenticating, xcodes will save your Apple ID password into the keychain and will remember your Apple ID for future use.
+If you need to use a different Apple ID than the one that's remembered, set the `XCODES_USERNAME` environment variable.

 ### Commands